tomoe-mami/weechat-scripts/coldlist/README.md

 # Coldlist

 A bar item that works similar to Weechat's hotlist but for showing notification of messages that are hidden behind currently active zoomed buffer.
+Requires WeeChat 0.4.3+ (devel).

 ### Options